 MIG welding is done when the welder pushes out a wire electrode when you pull the trigger on the gun.

-A current flows through the wire and the base metal that it touches to produce a high-strength weld.
+A current flows through the wire and the base metal it touches, producing a high-strength weld.

 It doesn’t work so well outdoors in windy conditions but otherwise, MIG welders are very simple to work with.
 Flux core welding is slightly different to MIG welding because it doesn’t need a shielding gas but generates its own gas using the core of the wire.